AsayelAlhilali/Robot-Dog-Design/AI-ROS-Robotics/Task-01-Image-Classification/README.md

 # Task 01 - Image Classification

 ## Overview
 This project is about image classification model created using **Teachable Machine** and **Python**.
-The model classifies input images into one of two animal Lion :Lion: or Cheetah :Cheetah:
+The model classifies input images into one of two animal Lion 🦁 or Cheetah 🐆

 ## Files
 - `Image Classification with Teachable Machine.ipynb` – Python code.